Control with uncertain data of socially structured compartmental epidemic models: Control of epidemic dynamics with uncertainties

 with $\mathcal B_{\mathbb R}$ the Borel set.
 We assume to know the probability density $p(\z): \mathbb R^{d_z} \rightarrow \mathbb R^{d_z}_+$ characterizing the distribution of $\z$.
 Here, $z\in\mathbb{R}^{d_z}$ is a random vector taking into account various possible sources of uncertainty in the model.

-In presence of uncertainties we extend the initial modelling by introducing the quantities $s(\z,\as,t)$, $i(\z,\as,t)$ and $r(\z,\as,t)$ representing the distributions at time $t\ge 0$ of susceptible, infectious and recovered individuals.
+In presence of uncertainties we generalize the initial modeling by introducing the quantities $s(\z,\as,t)$, $i(\z,\as,t)$ and $r(\z,\as,t)$ representing the distributions at time $t\ge 0$ of susceptible, infectious and recovered individuals.
 The total size of the population is a deterministic conserved quantity in time, i.e.

 Hence, the quantities

 denote the uncertain fractions of the population that are susceptible, infectious and recovered respectively.

 The social structured model with uncertainties reads